 Reading is Fundamental (RIF) is a national book distribution program that was previously funded through the federal government and now is exclusively funded by the Junior League of Greater Lakeland.
 JLGL has been a RIF program participant for over forty years.
 This program continues to distribute books to children with the greatest need in schools in the Lakeland area.
 Thousands of free books are distributed throughout the year.

 The World of Reading event is one the League’s signature programs that focuses on school readiness and family literacy.
-Join us April 13, 2019 at Barnett Family Park for a free public event featuring authors signing their books, crafts and lots of family friendly activities.
+Join us April 10, 2021 at First United Methodist Church on Lake Morton for a free drive-through event featuring authors signing their books, crafts, book distribution, and snacks.